AvarianKnight/cfx-runtime-benchmarks/README.md

-This is some benchmarking to test the performance of the different runtimes in FiveM
+This is some benchmarking to test the performance of the different runtimes in Cfx

 It should be noted that C# could not finish the string concatenation test because of it frequently trying to do stop-the-world garbage collection because every concatenation would create a new string object.